Simple finite subgroups of the Cremona group of rank 3: Main reduction

 \begin{lemma} Let $X$ be a variety with at worst \textup(log\textup) terminal singularities such that $-K_X$ is nef and big.
 Then $\Pic(X)\simeq \Ho^2(X,\ZZ)$ is torsion free.
 Moreover, the numerical equivalence of Cartier divisors on $X$ coincides with the linear one. \end{lemma}

 \begin{corollary} Let $X$ be a threefold with at worst Gorenstein terminal singularities such that $-K_X$ is nef and big.
 Then the Weil divisor class group $\Cl(X)$ is torsion free. \end{corollary}

 \begin{lemma} Let $X$ be a threefold with at worst terminal singularities and let $G\subset \Aut(X)$ be a finite simple group.
-If there is a $G$-fixed point $P$ on $X$, then $G$ is isomorphic to a subgroup of $\Cr_2(\CC)$. \end{lemma} \begin{proof} If $P\in X$ is Gorenstein, we consider the natural representation of $G$ in the Zariski tangent space $T_{P,X}$, so $G\subset \GL (T_{P,X})$, where $\dim T_{P,X}=3$ or $4$.
+If there is a $G$-fixed point $P$ on $X$, then $G$ is isomorphic to a subgroup of $\Cr_2(\CC)$. \end{lemma} \begin{proof} If $P\in X$ is Gorenstein, we consider the natural representation of $G$ in the Zariski tangent space $T_{P,X}$.
+First of all note that this representation is faithful.
+Recall also that $P\in X$ is an isolated hypersurface singularity so the dimension of its tangent space is at most $4$.
+Therefore, $G\subset \GL (T_{P,X})$, where $\dim T_{P,X}=3$ or $4$.
 Then by Theorems \ref{theorem-classification-3} and \ref{theorem-Blichfeldt} the group $G$ is isomorphic to either $\A_5$, $\A_6$ or $\PSL_2(7)$.
 In these cases $G$ admit an embedding into $\Cr_2(\CC)$ (see Theorem \ref{theorem-main-DI}).

 Assume that $P\in X$ is non-Gorenstein of index $r>1$.
-Take a small $G$-invariant neighborhood $P\ni U\subset X$ and consider the index-one cover $\pi\colon (U^\sharp,P^\sharp)\to (U,P)$ (see \ref{Terminal-singularities}).
-Here $(U^\sharp,P^\sharp)$ is a Gorenstein terminal point and $U^\sharp\setminus \{P^\sharp\}\to U\setminus \{P\}$ is the topological universal cover.
+Take a small $G$-invariant neighborhood $P\ni U\subset X$ and consider the index-one cover $\pi\colon (U^\sharp,P^\sharp)\to (U,P)$ (see \S \ref{Terminal-singularities}).
+Here $(U,P)= (U^\sharp,P^\sharp)/\muu_r$, $(U^\sharp,P^\sharp)$ is a Gorenstein terminal point, and $U^\sharp\setminus \{P^\sharp\}\to U\setminus \{P\}$ is the topological universal cover.
 Let $\tilde G\subset \Aut (U^\sharp,P^\sharp)$ be the natural lifting of $G$.
 There is the following exact sequence